 Grad students help teach a variety of undergraduate astronomy classes, some with labs, some with essays and papers, some in person, and some online.
 Curious about who teaches what?
 Check the online listing.
 Some advice, however, covers any class.

-Yup, you may have the chance to teach during grad school.
-This might take the form of running a lab section, helping out at the campus observatory, or grading.
+You may have the chance to teach during grad school.
+This usually involves running one or two lab sections, grading, and helping out at the campus observatory.
 You might even get the chance to teach a class or two.
 This might seem like a distraction from your own classes and research, but being a TA is a useful experience.
-You really know something if you can teach it to someone else, and the basic facts and “trivia” of the undergraduate classes can come in handy for cumes and even your classwork orals.
+You really know something if you can teach it to someone else, and a lot of the general knowledge from undergraduate classes can come in handy for cumes and your classwork orals.

 Want to improve your teaching skills?
 The Teaching Academy at NMSU offers a range of free courses.
 More serious about boning up on teaching tricks?
 The Center for Astronomy Education (CAE) offers a series of Teaching Excellence workshops and other programs via the Collaboration of Astronomy Teaching Scholars (CATS).
 Some of these workshops are available at the yearly AAS meetings.